codefoster/codefoster.com/source/_posts/loadingstates.md

 It's often times important to find out what the ListView is doing so you can coordinate some of your own custom functions.

-The ListView has a loading process that has various milestones or _loading states_ - each of which fires the <span style="font-size: 9pt;"><span style="font-family: Consolas;">onloadingstatechanged</span> </span>event and includes the exact loading state.
+The ListView has a loading process that has various milestones or _loading states_ - each of which fires the `onloadingstatechanged` event and includes the exact loading state.
 You can wire in to this event, figure out which loading state the ListView is currently in, and do something of your own.

 As an example, let me show you something from my codeSHOW app.
 In case you aren't familiar, codeSHOW is a Windows 8 app for learning how to make Windows 8 apps using HTML and JavaScript.
 You can download it from the Windows Store at [http://aka.ms/codeshowapp](http://aka.ms/codeshowapp) or download the full source code for the app from [http://codeshow.codeplex.com](http://codeshow.codeplex.com).